List of Friday the 13th characters: Claudette

-Claudette Hayes was a counselor working at Camp Crystal Lake during the summer of 1958 and was Barry's girlfriend.
+Claudette was a counselor working at Camp Crystal Lake during the summer of 1958 and was Barry's girlfriend.
 After having sung a camp fire song with the other counselors, she snuck away with her boyfriend to have sex privately in a cabin that was used for storage.
 Unbeknownst to them at the time, Pamela Voorhees was lurking and watching.
 She eventually interrupted the two teens and killed Barry first.
 Claudette was left alone, screaming and pleading for her life.
 Despite attempts to defend herself with a few items and run away from her assailant, she was ultimately cornered and killed off-screen by Pamela.